Excess suds in Front Loaders

 How to quickly fix a whiteout or suds lock

-To quickly fix excess suds during the main cycle, pour 1/2–1 lid of fabric softener or hair conditioner down the detergent drawer (use some water to wash it down).
+To quickly fix excess suds during the main cycle, dilute 1/2–1 lid of fabric softener or hair conditioner with water and pour it down the detergent drawer.